-- a general increase in network asset associated with the capital program is also projected to require an incremental increase in System Operations operating expenditures - two additional SCADA support staff are required as there are two SCADA systems to maintain and operate from 2005/06, and - The IDES SCADA capital project is nearing completion.
+- a projected increase in labour costs and material costs of 4% and 1% respectively, - a general increase in network asset associated with the capital program is also projected to require an incremental increase in System Operations operating expenditures - two additional SCADA support staff are required as there are two SCADA systems to maintain and operate from 2005/06, and - The IDES SCADA capital project is nearing completion.
 Therefore operational personnel will be required to carry out system administration and data uptake.
 This will effectively transfer staff from current capital related activities to operational activities.